mozilla-releng/relengdocs/procedures/mobile_automation_setup.rst

     7. ``shred -u $p12file`` wherever you decrypted it on your machine (you may need to install ``shred``)

-20. Perform a new PR that un-stunts the changes from step 15 `Fenix example <https://github.com/mozilla-mobile/fenix/pull/161>`__
+19. Perform a new PR that un-stunts the changes from step 15 `Fenix example <https://github.com/mozilla-mobile/fenix/pull/161>`__

     -  Version code should be generated according to how the team requested in step 14
     -  The task that pushes to Google Play should no longer be disabled

-21. Once the PR from the last step is merged, trigger the non-staging nightly task, verify that it uploads to Google Play
+20. Once the PR from the last step is merged, trigger the nightly task, verify that it uploads to Google Play

-22. Update the ``$product-nightly`` hook, adding a schedule of ``0 12 * * *`` (make it fire daily)
+21. Update the ``$product-nightly`` hook, adding a schedule of ``0 12 * * *`` (make it fire daily)

     -  Ensure that the hook is triggered automatically by waiting a day,